space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

 * 20 bits: 93% (change chemicals)
 * 30 bits: 99% (unviable)

 I do not offer a suggestion on the 'correct' odds of what mutations should be on either the normal or high-risk table at this point.
-But now we can actually discuss the odds since they are no longer hidden behind 2 steps of bit-thermometer logic.
+But now we can actually discuss the odds since they are now a single exposed odds value for each.

 ## Interconnections